mwcproject/docs/guides/receive_http_port_forwarding_qt-wallet.md

  1) Enable the HTTP Listener
  2) Request the Payment
- 3) Keep the Wallet open until the payment was received
+ 3) Dont close the wallet until the payment was received

   <br />